Orthodontics and general dentistry both play important roles in keeping teeth healthy, but they focus on different needs.

-Understanding the differences between the two helps patients choose the right care for their specific needs.
+Knowing the difference between these professionals helps patients make the right choice for their dental goals.

 1. The Fundamental Difference Between an Orthodontist and a General Dentist

-The fundamental difference between an orthodontist and a general dentist lies in their focus and training.
+The main difference between an orthodontist and a general dentist lies in their education, training, and area of focus.

-🦷 Affordable Oral Surgery: How to Smile Big Without Breaking the Bank
+🦷 Affordable Oral Surgery Options for Every Budget: Smile Without the Strain

 2. Is a Dentist the Same as an Orthodontist?
 Clarifying the Confusion